 The Wireless USB Host entity implements the host roles of schedule generation and maintenance of the Wireless USB Channel.
 It is responsible for scheduling data communications on the Wireless USB Channel between itself and Wireless USB devices belonging to the Wireless USB cluster.
-The host must ensure that it does not schedule Wireless USB channel communications to cross the boundary of a permitted MAC Layer channel access period (i.e. DRP reservation).
-Figure 4-12 illustrates a view of how the Wireless USB Host operation simplifies this into a series of contiguous (but disjoint in time) time intervals separated by MMCs.
+The host must ensure that it does not schedule Wireless USB channel communications (i.e. any part of a transaction group) to cross the boundary of a permitted MAC Layer channel access period (i.e. DRP reservation).
+Figure 4-13 illustrates a view of how the Wireless USB Host operation simplifies this into a series of contiguous (but disjoint in time) time intervals separated by MMCs.

-Figure 4-12.
+Figure 4-13.
 Example Map of Wireless USB Channel to MAC Layer Channel Reservation Boundaries